bangnguyen1144/bangnguyen1144/README.md

 ### WELCOME TO MY PAGE 👏👏👏

-My name is NGUYEN DANG CAO BANG.
-I am currently studying at the Faculty of Electrical and Electronics Engineering, specializing in Electronics and Telecommunications, at Ho Chi Minh City University of Technology (HCMUT).
-My research interests focus on areas such as ASIC and SoC Design, IC Design, and Video and Image Processing on FPGA.<br>
+🔭 Education: I am currently a senior student at Ho Chi Minh City University of Technology (HCMUT), majoring in Electronics and Telecommunications.
+🌱 Interests: My main research interests lie in ASIC and SoC Design with a strong focus on IC Design.
+I am passionate about developing innovative semiconductor solutions and continuously expanding my knowledge in VLSI and digital system design.<br>

 ## 📫 How to reach me: